Franz Kempf: Honours and recognition

-In 1964, he was elected as a Fellow of the Royal Society UK and in January 2003, was appointed a Member of the Order of Australia for his contribution to the Arts.
+In 1964, he was elected as a Fellow of the Royal Society UK, and in January 2003, was appointed a Member of the Order of Australia for his contribution to the Arts.

 Death and legacy

 Kempf died in Adelaide on 8 February 2020.
 He was married to Tamar, and left two children and several grandchildren and great-grandchildren.

-The Carclew, an arts centre for youth in North Adelaide, manages the IAF (Independent Arts Foundation) Franz Kempf Printmaker Award, awarded biennially to support the professional development of a young South Australian printmaker.
+The Carclew, an arts centre for youth in North Adelaide, manages the IAF Franz Kempf Printmaker Award, awarded biennially to support the professional development of a young South Australian printmaker.
 The funding for the A$4,000 award was provided as a gift from Kempf to the Independent Arts Foundation, of which he was a longtime member.

-The Franz Kempf Memorial Gallery in the Adelaide Holocaust Museum and Andrew Steiner Education Centre (opened in November 2020) contains work by Kempf..
+The Franz Kempf Memorial Gallery in the Adelaide Holocaust Museum and Andrew Steiner Education Centre (opened in November 2020) contains work by Kempf.